cabforum/forum/SCWG-charter.md

 * No more than twenty-seven (27) months have elapsed since the beginning of the reported-on period and no more than fifteen (15) months since the end of the reported-on period;
 * The audit report was prepared by a properly-Qualified Auditor.

-In addition, the member organization actively issues certificates to Web servers that are openly accessible from the Internet, such certificates being treated as valid when using a browser created by a Certificate Consumer Member.
+In addition, the member organization must actively issue certificates to subordinate CAs that, in turn, actively issue certificates to web servers that are openly accessible from the Internet, such certificates being treated as valid when using a browser created by a Certificate Consumer Member.
 Applicants that do not meet this requirement, but otherwise meet membership criteria may be granted Probationary Member status under Bylaw Sections 2.1 and 3.3 for a period of time to be designated by the SCWG.
-Furthermore, all Applicants must complete at least a six-month probationary period before they.
+Furthermore, all Applicants must complete at least a six-month probationary period before they are entitled to vote as Certificate Issuers.

-   3) **A Certificate Consumer** can participate in this Working Group if it produces a software product intended for use by the general public for browsing the Web securely.
+   3) **A Certificate Consumer** can vote in this Working Group if it produces a software product intended for use by the general public for browsing the Web securely and:
+* has successfully completed a six-month probationary period by attending at least 80% of meetings, measured over a six-month period;
+* has demonstrated a good history of compliance with and participation in relevant standards bodies, including but not limited to the CA/Browser Forum, IETF, ETSI, W3C, and WHATWG;
+* provides updates for its membership-qualifying software product at least every 6 months;
+* has publicly disclosed and documented processes for users of its membership-qualifying software product to report problems and to receive updates on the resolution of those problems;
+* maintains and publishes its own list of CA root certificates, which its membership-qualifying software product uses to validate the chain of trust from the TLS certificate to a root certificate in its root store;
+* has public documentation for joining its list of root CA certificates, which includes criteria for adding and removing root certificates from its root store;
+* has public documentation about how the Certificate Consumer enforces the Baseline Requirements for TLS server certificates; and
+* attests that it employs at least five (5) developers or infosec-trained professionals who work on its membership-qualifying software product.

 (b) Applicants must supply the following information: